Folklore: Toelken's conservative-dynamic continuum

 No two performances are identical.
 The performer attempts to keep the performance within expectations, but this happens despite a multitude of changing variables.
 He has given this performance one time more or less, the audience is different, the social and political environment has changed.
 In the context of material culture, no two hand-crafted items are identical.
 Sometimes these deviations in the performance and the production are unintentional, just part of the process.
 But sometimes these deviations are intentional; the performer or artisan want to play with the boundaries of expectation and add their own creative touch.
 They perform within the tension of conserving the recognized form and adding innovation.

 The folklorist Barre Toelken identifies this tension as "a combination of both changing ('dynamic') and static ('conservative') elements that evolve and change through sharing, communication and performance."
 Over time, the cultural context shifts and morphs: new leaders, new technologies, new values, new awareness.
 As the context changes, so must the artifact, for without modifications to map existing artifacts into the evolving cultural landscape, they lose their meaning.
 Joking as an active form of verbal lore makes this tension visible as joke cycles come and go to reflect new issues of concern.
 Once an artifact is no longer applicable to the context, transmission becomes a nonstarter; it loses relevancy for a contemporary audience.
 If it is not transmitted, then it is no longer folklore and becomes instead an historic relic.

 In the electronic age

 Folklorists have begun to identify how the advent of electronic communications will modify and change the performance and transmission of folklore artifacts.
 It is clear that the internet is modifying folkloric process, not killing it, as despite the historic association between folklore and anti-modernity, people continue to use traditional expressive forms in new media, including the internet.
 Jokes and joking are as plentiful as ever both in traditional face-to-face interactions and through electronic transmission.
 New communication modes are also transforming traditional stories into many different configurations.
 The fairy tale Snow White is now offered in multiple media forms for both children and adults, including a television show and video game.

+Yeh et al. (2023) suggest that user-generated content (UGC) should be considered as folklore, especially in mental health communities, because it conveys informal, unofficial knowledge through first-hand stories of treatment experiences.
+These narratives, often shared on YouTube, serve to educate and transmit culture, much like traditional folklore.
+They provide insight into mental health consumers' experiences with antidepressants, highlighting where they obtain information, gaps in their knowledge, and obstacles to seeking or continuing treatment.
+UGC in the form of YouTube reviews reflects dynamic, recurring expressions that function as a modern-day method of passing on informal knowledge.